 In case your graphics card is not getting the score you hoped for, there are a variety of issues you are able to do to improve the score before you resort to ripping out your GPU and replacing it with a newer model.

-Initially it is best to ensure that have the latest stable drivers installed on your graphics card.
-You possibly can test this by both going to the web site of your graphics card producer, or using a program such as GeForce Experience for Nvidia graphics playing cards to make sure that you are working the latest drivers.
+Initially, it is best to ensure that have the latest stable drivers installed on your graphics card.
+You possibly can test this by both going to the web site of your graphics card producer, or using a program such as GeForce Experience for Nvidia graphics playing cards to make sure that you are working on the latest drivers.

-In case you are using experimental or beta drivers it is likely to be worth rolling back to the last official stable release.
-As soon as that is done, you possibly can restart your computer and wait two minutes for all the start up programs and services to launch.
+In case you are using experimental or beta drivers, it is likely to be worth rolling back to the last official stable release.
+As soon as that is done, you possibly can restart your computer and wait two minutes for all the startup programs and services to launch.